Semantic-Syntactic Discrepancy in Images (SSDI): Learning Meaning and Order of Features from Natural Images: Results

-On the SUN-RGBD\cite{song_2015_sunrgbd} dataset that contains 10,335 room layout RGB and depth images, we implement a pre-trained Residual Encoder-Decoder Architecture (RedNet)\cite{jiang2018rednet} to retrieve part semantic masks from $640\times480$ sized images.
-On 2 granularity levels, 37-class (appendix) and 13-class \cite{HandaICRA2016} semantic masks are produced.
+\paragraph{SUN-RGBD} The second dataset is the SUN-RGBD~\citep{song_2015_sunrgbd} dataset with 10,335 room layout RGB and depth images.
+The DNN feature extractor consists of a pre-trained Residual Encoder-Decoder (RedNet)~\citep{jiang2018rednet}, which is used to retrieve part semantics masks from $640\times480$ sized images.
+The object parts were restricted to $13$ based on the obtained semantic masks.
 For syntax learning, we use the same bi-LSTM model as in CelebA.
-We define zig-zag traversal rules on sequences of patches of sizes 160 and 80.
-13-class patch mask traversal with patch size 160 on correct and corrupted images is shown in Fig.\ref{fig:sundemo}.
-The prediction errors and test-set histogram are shown in Fig.\ref{fig:sunpred}.
-Detection accuracy and anomaly detection rates are shown in Table \ref{table:testacc2}.
-On the coarser 13-class segmentation, the performance is marginally better. \paragraph{Effect of Segmentation Granularity} On both datasets, we compare a few self- and fully-supervised segmentation models that produce coarser and finer semantic masks (Table \ref{table:seg_models}).
-From test results in Table \ref{table:testacc1}, \ref{table:testacc2}, we conclude that finer semantic masks don't always lead to higher ID anomaly detection rate, especially on object-centric datasets.
-The relationship between semantic granularity and grammar detection performance is worthy of exploring.
+As shown in Figure~\ref{fig:sundemo}, we define zig-zag traversal rules on sequences of patches of sizes $160\times160$ and $80\times80$ pixels.
+The residual prediction errors and the histogram for test set images are shown in Figure~\ref{fig:sunpred}.

+Table~\ref{table:testacc2} shows detection accuracy and detection rates on the SUN-RGBD dataset.
+Unlike the performance on the object-centric CelebA dataset, it is interesting to notice that the first grammar validation method is the most optimal for other corruptions on the scene-centric SUN-RGBD dataset.
+This can be explained by the more diverse nature of images in SUN-RGBD: different objects can be arranged in multiple different ways with respect to the entire scene and other objects.
+Hence, as scenes might change substantially, the method of using the stored average part semantics might be less useful than relying solely on the relations between object parts local to individual images.

+\paragraph{Effect of Segmentation Granularity} On both datasets, we also consider more specialized alternatives for the segmentation masks, which are expected to produce more accurate and finer part semantics.
+The methods of SemanticGAN~\citep{li2021semanticGAN} and Dformer~\citep{yin2023dformer} were considered as part semantics models for the CelebA and SUN-RGBD datasets, respectively.
+From test results presented in Table~\ref{table:testacc1} and Table~\ref{table:testacc2}, it can be seen that finer semantic masks produced by more specialized segmentation methods do not always lead to higher SSDI detection rates, especially on an object-centric dataset like CelebA.
+This can probably be explained by the fact that it is easier to capture the natural arrangement of object parts if their part semantics is coarser.
+The relationship between semantic granularity and corruption detection deserves further investigation.